Flight-Free-UK/flight_free_uk_website/source/posts_travel/a-very-british-adventure.html.markdown

 > Adventure is what you make of it, not where you go.
 It doesn’t have to involve somewhere far away.

-##### For me, it was about finding the extraordinary in the ordinary, and it certainly did that; I absolutely fell in love with Britain, and know that there is still as much to discover as I have already seen.
+For me, it was about finding the extraordinary in the ordinary, and it certainly did that; I absolutely fell in love with Britain, and know that there is still as much to discover as I have already seen.

 ##### We tend to overlook what's under our noses, but it's a truly fascinating, varied and exciting island on which we live.

-*Anna Hughes is author of Eat Sleep Cycle: a bike ride around the coast of Britain.
+*Anna Hughes is author of 'Eat Sleep Cycle: a bike ride around the coast of Britain'.
 Read more on her website:* *[annacycles.co.uk](http://annacycles.co.uk)*